BigWheel92/Dining-Philosophers/README.md

-# DiningPhilosopherProblem
+# DiningPhilosophersProblem
-An implementation of a solution to the dining philosophers problem.
+An implementation of a solution to the dining philosophers problem in C++.